 Are Grape Tomatoes Good for Guinea Pigs? | Health Benefits

 Grape tomatoes are good for your little pet.
 It is packed with nutrients, essential to guinea pig’s health.

 Here are some of its health benefits:

 The grape tomatoes are not very caloric, making them perfect for those with special nutrition plans or diets, and guinea pigs fall into this category.

 Also, they have no fat content.
 As a food item, this makes the grape tomatoes a light and easy food, exactly what guinea pigs need.

-Since there is no cholesterol too, this makes grape tomatoes a perfect food for cardiovascular health.
-The cholesterol is enemy number one for the clogged blood vessels and hypertension (or heart problems).
+Since there is no cholesterol, this makes grape tomatoes a perfect food for the cardiovascular health of guinea pigs.
+The cholesterol causes clogged blood vessels and hypertension (or heart problems).

-Most importantly there is vitamin C in grape tomatoes, which is crucial for rodents.
-If they are in deficit of vitamin C, they are prone to scurvy and that’s dangerous.
-It leads to swellings in joints, internal bleeding, loose stool, rough fur…
+Most importantly, there is some vitamin C in grape tomatoes, which is crucial for guinea pigs.
+If they are in a deficit of vitamin C, they are prone to a scurvy disease, which is dangerous.
+It leads to swellings in joints, internal bleeding, loose stool, and rough fur.

-Lastly, there is iron which is also important for healthy blood.
-Iron is vital for curing anemia and other blood-related issues.
+There is also iron in grape tomatoes, which is important for healthy blood.
+Iron is vital for curing anemia and other blood-related issues in guinea pigs.

 Nutrition Facts of Grape Tomatoes